spheric-cloud/spheric/docs/proposals/00-template.md

 ---

-# OEP-NNNN: Your short, descriptive title
+# SEP-NNNN: Your short, descriptive title

 ## Table of Contents